 Employees are highly encouraged to receive the COVID-19 Vaccine for the safety of our staff, patients, and residents.
 ECF employees should discuss vaccine availability with their supervisors.
 All other employees are encouraged to call Employee Health.
 You may also choose to receive the vaccine at a local community vaccine center.
 Here are just a few options to find Vaccination Centers near you.

 Considered Fully Vaccinated:

-Healthcare personal are considered fully vaccinated when all mandated COVID-19 vaccine doses have been received, including any booster dose(s) when eligible.
+Healthcare personnel are considered fully vaccinated when all mandated COVID-19 vaccine doses have been received, including any booster dose(s) when eligible.

 Wearing a Mask When Fully Vaccinated

-Fully vaccinated people will not need to wear a mask or social distance indoors or
+Fully vaccinated people will not need to wear a mask or social distancing indoors or

 outdoors except where required by federal, state, tribal nation, or local regulations.

 Fully vaccinated people will still need to wear a mask: